Visit my (terrible) web-site; http://K3STX.com for more pix of me, my station, and my Morse code keys/restorations.

 I am 100% old-fashioned pro-code and I am affraid that with the end of Morse code testing CW use will dwindle over the years and by the time I am an old man there will be no one left to talk to on my radios.
 Neither of my girls has any interest in Ham radio, I am holding out hope for the boy.
 Outside of Ham radio I play with my kids and I am REALLY into rock music.
 I am obsessed with the music of the Grateful Dead, I’m a “Dead Head”.

 I am a member of SKCC, CWOps, and the Potomac Valley Radio Club, I love CW contesting, especially contests that allow me to operate after the kids are asleep and allow me to tend to my family during daylight (i.e. the 160 meter contests!).
 I have 5BDXCC and WAZ with all simple wire antennas and 100 watts output.
+I have worked and confirmed 307 countries (SO FAR!!).
+All of this is CW only, I have confirmed about 20 countries on SSB.
 The use of my amp got me the basic 5BWAZ (170 zones confirmed) and I am slowly creeping my way up to full WAZ.
 I suspect this will be a lifetime effort; I still can not imagine working zone 23 or zone 26 on 80 meters.

 73 and see ya in the lower part of the bands,